georgepstaylor/spotctl/README.md

 # 🚀 spotctl

-A modern CLI for managing Rackspace Spot resources with style and simplicity.
+A CLI for managing Rackspace Spot resources.

-## ✨ Features

-- 🎯 **Resource Management** - Organizations, regions, server classes, and cloudspaces
-- ⚙️ **Smart Configuration** - Interactive setup with multiple auth methods
-- 📊 **Flexible Output** - Table, JSON, and YAML formats with intelligent paging
-- 🌍 **Cross-Platform** - Linux, macOS, and Windows support

 ## 📦 Installation